jurf/jurf.github.io/_posts/2017-04-10-i-left-reddit.md

 I used to be a proud Redditor, bragging about it a lot, even if never really persuading anyone to join me (but I did try).
-I was a part of a ton of communities, wrote quite a lot of comments and spent a lot of time there.
+I was a part of a tonne of communities, wrote quite a lot of comments and spent a lot of time there.
 Like, _a lot_.
 But for a long time, I didn’t realise that at all.